TechyCloud/terraform-vpc/README.md

 > terraform init

 Once succeed the above command, You can run the below apply command to launch the resouces in console.
 For this step, Please keep it ready IAM user access and secret key to apply the changes.

 > terraform apply

+!!
+Once the command is succeed, You have successfully setup the VPC environment with terraform.

+## Thanks for using this Block!!